Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 This is a good way to get the queenside rook going, if you're not interested in queenside castling.

+In the atomic chess variant, captures cause explosions that can kill off a king if he's too close.
+Here, "too close" means any space the king could move to.
+But if the capture occurs more than one space away from the king, the king is safe for the time being, unless the removal of the exploded pieces exposes the king to check or checkmate.

+So, with the Ware opening, if Black responds with anything other than d5 or d6, you can play Ra3.
+If Black then still doesn't play d5 or d6, you can follow with Rd3.
+And maybe after that Rxd7 for the kill.

+This can also work with the king's pawn, with the target winning move being Rxe7.
+Of course in regular chess, such a strategy would just be the pointless sacrifice of a rook.
+It might be worthwhile in the three-check variant, however.

 #### Ware opening reclassified as R&eacute;ti opening